krantos/code-challenge-factorial/bug-report/README.md

 <img src="/bug-report/images/intro_key.gif" width="750px">

-## Bug 7: Arrow button like icon simulates a Button but doesn't perform any action (could be a bug - needs confirmation)
+## Bug 8: (UI) Arrow icon simulates to be a Button but, it doesn't perform any action (could be a bug - needs confirmation)

 ### Information